 Having served in Onondaga County's District Attorney's Office for over 30 years and as a defense attorney for 5 years prior to becoming the District Attorney, William J. Fitzpatrick has been involved with a variety of cases that covered every facet of the law.
 Sworn in as District Attorney in January 1992, Fitzpatrick is responsible for an office containing 46 Assistant District Attorneys, 13 Investigators and 40 support staff.
-Fitzpatrick has been re-elected five times and is serving his sixth four-year term.
+Fitzpatrick has been re-elected six times and is serving his seventh four-year term.
 The jurisdiction of this office includes the City of Syracuse and Onondaga County with a total population of just under half-a-million people.

 District Attorney Fitzpatrick completed his term as President of the New York State District Attorneys’ Association in July of 1999.
 The NYS DA's Association awarded Fitzpatrick the Prosecutor of the year award in 2003.
 The NYS Bar Association named him Outstanding Prosecutor in 2005.
 He is also a member of the Onondaga County and New York State Bar Associations and he has been a member of the National District Attorney's Association since 1984.
 He is currently the Association's Chair of the Committee on Fair & Ethical Administration of Justice (CFEAJ).